Opportunity

 Minimum partners3

-Funding balanceNo single partner can exceed 50% of project budget
+Funding balanceNo single partner should exceed 50% of the project budget

 • Regional innovation strategies